About the Author

 • Peter, the first Pope, was likely an Enneagram type SIX.

-• Saint Francis was likely Enneagram type SEVEN.
+• Saint Francis of Assisi was likely Enneagram type SEVEN.

 • Tips for being in relationship with a type ONE (and TWO and THREE and all the types).